-A.2 Updated Workplan Report Q3, 2010-2011
+A.2 Updated Workplan Report Q4, 2010-2011

-September 2010 - December 2010 3rd Quarter Planned Activities Outputs Outcomes Update Status Challenges Updated Time Frames Initial Set Up Hire all project staff/researchers/facilitators etc. According to budget for 2009-10, all staff required will be in place Staff will be hired and understand roles and responsibilites for work COMPLETE none anticipated Dec-09 Planned Activities Review and Approval of final workplan Finalization of key participants COMPLETE none anticipated Dec-09 Establish Jurisdictional Advisory Committees x4 (see org chart) Letters of invitation to all committees (see org chart) Capacity building for the initiative All Advisory Committees in place.
-All updated on progress of project.
-All awaiting last meeting in March 2011. none anticipated Develop Partnership Agreements (MOAs) as appropriate for all sites and partners MOA's prepared as appropriate Ensure clarity of roles and responsibilities in project All agreements in place none anticipated Dec-10 Assemble CLE Project Team (CLEPT) Stakeholder group assembled to verify the work of the CLE project Stakeholders will understand the role of this committee and be clear about their participation and commitment. no update none anticipated Dec-10 Dec-10
+September 2010 - December 2010 3rd Planned Activities Outputs Outcomes Update Status ( Initial Set Up Hire all project staff/researchers/facilitators etc. According to budget for 2009- 10, all staff required will be in place Staff will be hired and understand roles and responsibilites for work COMPLETE none Planned Activities Review and Approval of final workplan Finalization of key participants COMPLETE none Establish Jurisdictional Advisory Committees x4 (see org chart) Letters of invitation to all committees (see org chart) Capacity building for the initiative COMPLETE none Develop Partnership Agreements (MOAs) as appropriate for all sites and partners Ensure clarity of roles and responsibilities in project COMPLETE none Assemble CLE Project Team (CLEPT) Stakeholder group assembled to verify the work of the CLE project Stakeholders will understand the role of this committee and be clear about their participation and commitment.
+COMPLETE none Travel to and from sites to assemble stakeholders, facilitators and champions between 3 and 4 times over the course of the 17 month project COMPLETE n/a Site Development

-Skills-Building for Interprofessional Collaborative Practice in Community-based Health Settings
+Skills-Building for Interprofessional Collaborative Practice in Community-based Health Settings Progress Report, May 21, 2010